 Does Columbia prefer the ACT over the SAT or vice versa?

-Testing is just one factor in our holistic review process, and Columbia will observe a test-optional policy for students who will be applying for entrance in Fall 2022 and 2023.
+Testing is just one factor in our holistic review process, and Columbia will observe a test-optional policy for students who will be applying for entrance in the 2022-2023 and 2023-2024 application cycles.
 If you choose to submit testing, you may take either the ACT or SAT.
 Columbia does not view one more favorably than the other.
 If you take both tests and submit scores from both, we will look at the highest score of the two.
 Refer to our standardized test policy for more information.

 What are the final test dates that can be used for the application?